SukramJ/custom_homematic/README.md

 Advanced setups might consider this:

-This integration starts a local XmLRPC server within HA, which automatically selects a free port or uses the optionally defined callback port.
+This integration starts a local XML-RPC server within HA, which automatically selects a free port or uses the optionally defined callback port.
 This means that the CCU must be able to start a new connection to the system running HA and to the port.
 So check the firewall of the system running HA (host/VM) to allow communication from the CCU.
 This Traffic (state updates) is always unencrypted.
 If running HA on docker it is recommended to use `network_mode: host`, or specify [callback host/port](https://github.com/sukramj/custom_homematic#callback_host-and-callback_port).

 ### Authentication

 This integration always passes credentials to the HomeMatic hub when connecting.
-For CCU and descendants (RaspberryMatic, debmatic) it is **recommended** to enable authentication for XmlRPC communication (Settings/Control panel/Security/Authentication).
-JsonRPC communication ia always authenticated.
+For CCU and descendants (RaspberryMatic, debmatic) it is **recommended** to enable authentication for XML-RPC communication (Settings/Control panel/Security/Authentication).
+JSON-RPC communication is always authenticated.

 The account used for communication is **required** to have admin privileges on your HomeMatic hub.
 It is important to note though, that special characters within your credentials may break the possibility to authenticate.
 Allowed characters for a CCU password are: `A-Z`, `a-z`, `0-9` and `.!$():;#-`.
-The CCU WebUI also supports `ÄäÖöÜüß`, but these characters are not supported by the XmlRPC servers.
+The CCU WebUI also supports `ÄäÖöÜüß`, but these characters are not supported by the XML-RPC servers.

 If you are using Homegear and have not set up authentication, please enter dummy-data to complete the configuration flow.

 # Configuration

-Adding Homematic(IP) Local to you Home Assistant instance can be done via the user interface, by using this My button: [ADD INTEGRATION](https://my.home-assistant.io/redirect/config_flow_start?domain=homematicip_local)
+Adding Homematic(IP) Local to your Home Assistant instance can be done via the user interface, by using this My button: [ADD INTEGRATION](https://my.home-assistant.io/redirect/config_flow_start?domain=homematicip_local)

 ## Manual configuration steps